stck-lzm/badown/README.md

 ### todo
 Add more sites and resume paused download.
-Make function for error handling
+Make function for error handling.
-Add proxy support, else as an option or as a function with automatic grabber
+Add proxy support, else as an option or as a function with automatic grabber.